 It’s been a year since my last recording session at the Sandpoint Idaho air show and fly in.
 Last year I focused mainly on engine run-ups and take-offs from the south end of the airfield.
-This year I decided to hang out at the north end of the runway and get pass bys and ground taxiing as the planes landed.
-There were lots of different types of prop airplanes flying around including a 1928 Stearman that was not there last year as far as I could tell.
+This year I decided to hang out at the north end of the runway and get pass by’s and ground taxiing as the planes landed.
+There were lots of different types of prop airplanes flying around including a 1928 Stearman that was not there in 2010.

 I brought along my Flip HD camera mounted on the boom pole just under the Sanken CSS-5 Stereo Shotgun Microphone and the SD-702 recorder.
 I chose the CSS-5 because I was happy with the results I got last year and it held up well in the 90+ degree heat.
 The CSS-5 is fairly good at rejecting off axis sounds even in the narrow stereo mode.
 It is a little heavy and my back was sore from the long day of recording.